Victory Day Parades

-Victory Day parades (Парад Победы) are common military parades that are held on 9 May in some post-soviet nations, primarily Russia, Kazakhstan, Belarus, and formerly Ukraine.
-They are usually held to honor the traditional Victory Day holiday.
-In 2015, the Ukrainian government had renamed the holiday as "Victory Day over Nazism in World War II" as part of decommunization laws.
-However, even after the change, a vast amount of the populace still honors Ukrainian-Soviet troops who fought in World War II with traditional Victory Day celebrations.
+Victory Day parades (Парад Победы) are common military parades that are held on 9 May in some post-Soviet nations, primarily Russia, Kazakhstan, Belarus and Ukraine.
+They are held to honor the traditional Victory Day holiday, which commemorates the German Instrument of Surrender on 8 May, 1945 (which was early midnight on 9 May in Moscow Time) and the end of the Second World War in Europe (also known as the Great Patriotic War in Russia).
+In 2015, the Ukrainian government renamed the holiday as "Victory Day over Nazism in World War II" as part of decommunization laws and in 2023 moved the holiday to 8 May, renaming it to Day of Remembrance and Victory over Nazism in World War II 1939 – 1945.

+The People's Republic of China, once also an Eastern Bloc member until the Sino-Soviet split in 1961, also started holding decennial military parades on 3 September from 2015 onwards to commemorate the Victory over Japan Day (V-J Day).
+Prior to 2015, the V-J Days were commemorated every ten years, but with only civilian events and official evening galas.